 Facebook is a very powerful tool for advertising to your target markets.
 Although, if you want quick engagement and views on your content, a simple ‘Boost’ on your page’s post can be an easy way to get numbers.
 Sometimes, all it takes is $5 to reach your fans and pick up more organic/viral reach numbers.

 These are just a few ways to drive more traffic from your social media posts to your website.
-What are some others tips you would share with others that want more traffic from social?
+What are some other tips you would share with others that want more traffic from social?